bitfocus/companion/documentation/raspberrypi.md

 # Raspberry Pi
 **Performance on any Raspberry Pi system to date is less than optimal, and can easily break.**

 Running Companion in its current form on a Raspberry Pi is not recommended.
-However, since the RPi is a popular device these instructions have been provided for you to use at your own risk.
+However, since the Raspberry Pi is a popular device these instructions have been provided for you to use at your own risk.
 If you insist on running Companion on a Raspberry Pi, it is recommended:
 1. to use at minimum a Raspberry Pi 4 2GB.
-Previous versions of the RPi are built with a USB/Ethernet stack that severely impacts the performance of Companion.
-The design of the RPi 4 includes a USB/Ethernet stack that does not suffer this same issue.
+Previous versions of the Raspberry Pi are built with a USB/Ethernet stack that severely impacts the performance of Companion.
+The design of the Raspberry Pi 4 includes a USB/Ethernet stack that does not suffer this same issue.
 2. to run Companion headless on the "Lite" version of the latest build of the Raspbian OS.
 This will maximize the potential performance on your Raspberry Pi.

 ## Installation Instructions